Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 #### Add thread participants

-Use the `add` method to add participants to a thread.
+Use the `add` method to add one or more participants to a thread.

 - `participants` is an array of `Participant`'s to add
 - `AddChatParticipantsResult` is the model returned, it contains an errors property that has an array of any invalid participants that failed to be added to the chat.